Meet The Media

 Pauline Smith, founder of The Comms Smith

-“It was a fantastic morning working with everyone!
+“Pitch the Press like a Pro was a fantastic morning working with everyone.

 The relaxed, supportive group setting made it so easy to share ideas and build confidence.
 I found it really helpful learning how to structure a press pitch and highlight what makes my illustration work stand out.